McBenny/test-react-boilerplate/features.md

 ##BUGS
 - [X] Getting saved games looks for any saved localStorage [Fixed]
+- [ ] I don't want to get "NaN" when I erase a number before putting a new one in the settings
+- [ ] When I create a player, it jumps from bottom to top of the list, this is annoying

 ##TODO
 - [X] allow for timeouts per team